 The guy put on his shirt, this time swiftly, and it was too big for him, making him look smaller and Victor’s brain short-circuit.
 In only one minute that guy had gone from “Good, Good Chest” to “Dream Smile”, and then to “Cutest Thing In The Whole Damn Town”.
 All it had taken was one t-shirt.

 (And now that he could see the guy actually wearing clothes, didn’t he know him?
 He’d definitely seen him around school.
-Didn’t they have a class together?!)
+Didn’t they have a class together?!
+Victor wasn't one to pay much attention to his surroundings, but he could swear he knew him.)

 He kept on staring as Cutest Thing put on earbuds and scrolled down his phone and – Victor’s breath hitched.